dotnet/razor/src/Razor/test/Microsoft.AspNetCore.Razor.VSCode.Grammar.Test/README.md

     await assertMatchesSnapshot('[Test String]');
 });
 ```
-3. Run `jest --updateSnapshot` to serialize the tokensized and parsed representation of the test string.
+3. Run `yarn test --updateSnapshot` to serialize the tokensized and parsed representation of the test string.
 This frozen state will be treated as the "source of truth" for future executions of the test suite, in order to identify regressions.
 4. Ensure the `./tests/__snapshots__/GrammarTests.test.ts.snap` file is commited with your changes.